Connecticut Grandparents' Rights Attorney

 The most important thing you can do is to maintain a constant relationship with your grandchild.
 If your child, or his or her spouse, has obstructed face-to-face access to your grandchild, do not give up.
 Continue contact by alternative means of communication, such as telephone, e-mail, text-messaging and letters.
 Continue to send your grandchild holiday cards and presents.
 Keep track of your efforts to maintain contact with your grandchild.
 Keep a diary or log of phone calls made, cards sent, or time spent with your grandchild.
 Connecticut courts demand a heavy burden of proof for grandparents and others to intervene or obtain visitation.

 When you come to Bauer Law Group, LLC for help, our Connecticut family law attorneys will be ready to guide you throughout the entire process.
-Contact us for a free initial
+Contact us for an initial

 consultation now to get started.